 Embracing the digital era

 There is also a much broader shift in thinking amongst the whole population, not just for photographers.
-If we look at the last 20-30 years, it’s only quite recently that we have started to accept fully digital systems in favor of electronic devices having a non-automated option.
-Even washing machines and driers have changed in the last two years from offering non-automated, program-yourself options on all models, to offering only automated selections on almost all models.
+If we look at the last 20-30 years, it’s only recently that we have started to accept fully digital systems.
+We don’t feel the need for electronic devices to have a non-automated option.
+Even washing machines and driers have changed massively in the last two years.
+They now offer non-automated, program-yourself options on all models, to offering only automated selections on almost all models.